 - Connect Transmitter (TX) of ESP8266 to Receiver (TX) of RS232 to TTL level converter (MAX232) and RX of PC.

 - Connect Receiver (RX) of ESP8266 to TX of PC and RX of TTL converter.

 |AT command (Sent from PC)||ESP8266 Response (received by PC)|

 The below screenshot shows the response given by the ESP8266 module.

+USART is the basic form of UART.
 Technically, they are not the same.
-But, the definition is same for both of them.
+But, the definition is the same for both of them.
 These are microcontroller peripherals that convert parallel data into serial bits and vice versa.

 The main difference between UART and USART is, UART supports only asynchronous communication, whereas USART support synchronous as well as asynchronous communication.
 For easy understanding, here is the comparison between USART and UART.